tarunkant/Gopherus/README.md

 ## Note :

-This repo is a fork from the Original Tool but I have updated the code from python2 to python3 and added a new feature to select the port for the reverse shell(Redis).
+This repo is a fork from the Original Tool but I have updated the code from python2 to python3 (because python2 is dead) and added a new feature to select the port for the reverse shell(Redis).

 ## About
 This tool can generate payload for following: